Moro Site: History

-The stoneware consists of burins, side-scrapers, flakes and backed points.
-The archaeological site was designated as a historic site of Tokyo in 1969, and as a historic site of Itabashi Ward in 1984.
-The 22 excavated stone tools were also designated as tangible cultural properties of Tokyo in 1999.
+The excavated assemblage includes burins, side-scrapers, lithic flakes, and backed points.
+The site was designated a historic site of Tokyo in 1969 and of Itabashi Ward in 1984.
+In 1999, 22 excavated stone tools were designated as tangible cultural properties of Tokyo.

 Location

-The site is in Jōhoku-Chūō Park in Tokyo, but it is not accessible so as to protect the wooded area in the site.
-A stone column and information boards show the site’s location.
+The site is located within Jōhoku-Chūō Park in Tokyo but is not accessible to the public in order to protect the wooded area.
+A stone marker and information boards indicate the site’s location.